-When third-party plug-ins are installed to read the same files that Geographic Imager reads, conflicts in reading image formats may occur.
-For example, the Adobe JPEG2000 plug-in for Adobe Photoshop CS3 may interfere with how Geographic Imager reads JPEG2000 files.
+When third-party plug-ins are installed to read the same files as Geographic Imager, conflicts in reading image formats may occur.
 It is recommended to disable or remove third-party plug-ins before using Geographic Imager.

 The use of any other third-party plug-in that in any way alters the geometry of a georeferenced image will damage the georeferencing of the image due to the fact that Geographic Imager has no way of knowing a) that the other plug-in exists; b) that it has been invoked; and c) what it has actually done to the image.